- Search The Registry

 On this date in 1978, the Mormon Church announced that Blacks would be allowed to hold the priesthood.

-For 12 more years, the Mormon Church continued to cling to a policy of discrimination.
+For 12 more years, the Mormon Church continued to cling to a discrimination policy.
 Church leaders claimed that the doctrine could only be changed by revelation from God.